doug65536/lrumap/README.md

 Creates or updates an entry in the map with the specified key and value.

-Updates the LRU data to treat this key as the most recently used key.
+Updates the LRU data to treat *key* as the most recently used key.

 ### `get(key)`